jjak0b/ansible_farm/docs/objects/vm_definition.md

 - `kvm_provision` role :
   - Each uri entry of `vm.metadata.sources` :
     - is fetched using [ansible.builtin.get_url](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/get_url_module.html) module which supports HTTP, HTTPS, or FTP URLs
-    - is extracted if the `.unarchived` 's filename is different than the `.uri`'s filename
+    - is extracted if the `.asset_name` 's filename is different than the `.uri`'s filename
   -  will render the template defined by the `vm.metadata.template` file (otherwise the default one) by using the `VM definition` object accessible on its scope.

 - `init_vm_connection` role :